exadel-inc/etoolbox-authoring-kit/ui.apps/src/main/content/jcr_root/apps/authoring-toolkit/depends-on/README.md

 - Critical errors: DependsOn will throw an Error on a configuration mismatch (like unknown action name, illegal custom accessor registration, etc.)
 - Error messages: not blocking runtime messages (Query evaluation errors, unreachable references, etc.)
-- Warn messages: potentially unexpected results warning
+- Warn messages: potentially unexpected results warning or deprecared functionality

 A couple of useful APIs can be used in runtime to check the current DependsOnState.
 The following expressions can be evaluated in the browser console: